JuliaCI/PkgTemplates.jl/docs/src/index.md

 `interactive_template` with `fast=true` to use default values for everything but username and plugin selection.

+You can also use [`generate_interactive`](@ref) to interactively generate a template and then immediately use it to create a new package.

 ## Comparison to [PkgDev](https://github.com/JuliaLang/PkgDev.jl)

 `PkgTemplates` is similar in functionality to `PkgDev`'s `generate` function.